Hey Hey, It's The Monkees!

 The Pre-Fab Four (as they were known) experienced their own sort of Beatlemania, with thousands of crazed, female fans.
 They even outsold The Beatles and Rolling Stones with album sales in 1967 due to their hit show.
 But, the only contribution to the records at that time were their voices as they had session players provide the music.

-The show produced some #1 hit singles; like “I’m a Believer”, “Last Train to Clarksville”, “Little Bit Me, Little Bit You”, “Pleasant Valley Sunday” and “I’m a Believer”.
+The show produced some #1 hit singles; like “I’m a Believer”, “Last Train to Clarksville”, “Little Bit Me, Little Bit You”, and “Pleasant Valley Sunday”.
 For a ‘make-believe band’, they sold over 75 million records worldwide and had sold-out tours during their peak.

 With the initial concept coming from the success of The Beatles “A Hard Day’s Night” film, producers Bob Rafelson and Bert Schneider to begin the auditions for the Fab Four-like actors.
 English singer and actor Davy Jones was actually on The Ed Sullivan Show the same night as The Beatles did their first American appearance.
 He was at the time the ‘Artful Dodger’ in Oliver, performing on Broadway.
 Mike Nesmith was a musician and studied drama in college.
 Micky Dolenz was a child actor and had a band before the show.
 Peter Tork was a musician and songwriter from the Greenwich Village scene and the last to be chosen for the show.